DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android/android-gettingstarted.md

 We recommend initializing the SDK once in `onCreate` of your `Application` class or `MainActivity` to receive features as soon as possible, and to pass around the client instance around in your app.

-Using the builder pattern we can initialize the DevCycle SDK by providing the `applicationContext`, DVCUser, and DevCycle mobile SDK key:
+Using the builder pattern we can initialize the DevCycle SDK by providing the `applicationContext`, DevCycleUser, and DevCycle mobile SDK key:

 ### *Kotlin example:*